apple-pie-h/C-programming/README.md

 # C-programming
-List of problems contained in C programming syllabus - IOE Paschimanchal
+This repo contains solution to the problems contained in C programming syllabus - IOE Paschimanchal Campus